 After a successful completion of the course, students will be able to measure market and credit risks.
-They can calculate the value at risk for individual financial positions and for portfolios of financial instruments.
-In particular, they will be apply the delta-normal-method.
+They will know how to calculate the value at risk for individual financial positions and for portfolios of financial instruments.
+In particular, they will be able to apply the delta-normal-method.
 Furthermore, they will understand the notion of credit value at risk and the most important credit risk models.
 Students will be familiar with methods used for a risk-based performance management and for capital allocation.

-Recommended: The course requires a basic knowledge of probability theory and statistics.
+ided: The course requires a basic knowledge of probability theory and statistics.
 Ideally, students should have completed a master course on investment and/or derivatives.

-mivestment and/or derivatives.

 Obligatory registration: no Further Information on the registration: -

 Courses Hours per week Self-study

 Lecture 2 6

 ECTS in total 4

-Form of assessment Written exam (45 min 1.)
+Form of assessment Written exam (45 min .)

 Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Peter Albrecht (spring), Dr. Markus Huggenberger (fall)
+Lecturer/Person in charge Dr. Markus Huggenberger

-Duration of module 1 Semester orger (run)
+Duration of module 1 Semester

-Offering Spring semester and f all semester
+Offering Spring semester and fa all semester

-Language German (spring), Eng lish (fall)
+Language English

 Program-specific educational goals LG 2, LG 5

 Grade graded

-Range of application · · · · · · · · · · · · · · · · · · · MMBR (fall), M.Sc.
+Range of application M.Sc.
+MMM, M.Sc.
+M Bus.
+Inf., M.Sc.
 Bus.
-Edu., .
+MBR, M.Sc.
 Bus.
+Edu., M.Sc.
 Math., M.Sc.
 Econ.